 - All scientific calculators

 - All four-function calculators (not recommended)

-For a full list of acceptable calculators, download Getting Ready for the SAT Subject Tests (.pdf/8.67MB).
+For a full list of acceptable calculators, download SAT Subject Tests Student Guide (.pdf/6.2MB).

 You are not allowed to use any of the following items as a calculator: